sous-chefs/rvm/README.md

 **Note:** a fully qualified RVM string name needs to be used, which can be found when running `rvm list known`.

 The default is `ruby-1.9.2-p180`.
-To disable a ruby form being installed, set this attribute to `nil`.
+To disable a default ruby from being installed, see the `install_rubies` attribute.

 ## `rubies`